GeorgeDavila/SDXL-chihuahua-LoRA/README.md

 ![chi1](images/chi1.png)

 ## Base SDXL
-Often look somewhat "ethereal" for lack of a better word
+Often look somewhat "ethereal" for lack of a better word.
+Look at the fur on top of the head.
+Looks like someone applied a doggy face filter to them, just looks too off.

 ![sdxlchi1](images/sdxlchi1.png)
 ![sdxlchi1](images/sdxlchi2.png)